Hamstring strain – the most common muscle strain

 Typical symptoms: Pain at the back of the thigh that, depending on the severity, may cause pain on walking.

 The hamstring muscle group comprises three main muscles.
 These are semitendinosus, semimembranosus and biceps femoris.
 Their job is to bend the knee and extend the hip.
 Injuries to the hamstring muscles typically occur either through sudden acceleration or deceleration or through a fast stretching related type movement.
 A sudden sprint generates injury or through a fast stretch related type movement such as those performed in high kicks like the movements used in martial arts or kicking a football or rugby ball.

 These scenarios will usually manifest as a sudden sharp pain that may have varying consequences depending on the exact related forces behind the initial movement.

-As with the other muscular issues these can range from a mild discomfort or acute pain (e.g. a full tear).
+As with other muscular issues, these can range from a mild discomfort or acute pain (e.g. a full tear).

 The patient can expect to be out of competition for 6 to 12 weeks.
 Strains are initially treated with rest, ice, compression, and elevation (known as RICE) and medications to reduce inflammation are recommended (under your GP’s guidance).
-We use electrotherapy (such as ultrasound therapy) in the early stages this can help with pain relief and to reduce swelling and sports massage techniques after the initial acute phase.
-We proscribe a rehabilitation program with stretching and strengthening exercises.
+We use electrotherapy (such as ultrasound therapy) in the early stages, which can help with pain relief and to reduce swelling, followed by sports massage techniques after the initial acute phase.
+We then prescribe a rehabilitation program with stretching and strengthening exercises.